-Discover more about trends in finance jobs below so you can be prepared with hiring processes that support success for your business into 2022 and beyond.
+Discover more about trends in finance jobs below so you can be prepared with hiring processes that support success for your business into 2023 and beyond.

 Find out more about how remote work is impacting salaries.read the article

-automation of accounting processes
+automated accounting processes

 outsourcing accounting functions